irmen/prog8/docs/source/programming.rst

 ^^^^

 abs (x)
-    Returns the absolute value of a number.
+    Returns the absolute value of a number (integer or floating point).

 min (x, y)
     Returns the smallest of x and y.
 Supported for integer types only, for floats use ``floats.minf()`` instead.